kirillkovalenko/nssm/README.txt

 on shutdown.
 Thanks to Brian Baxter for suggesting how to escape quotes from the command prompt.
 Thanks to Russ Holmann for suggesting that the shutdown timeout be configurable.
+Thanks to Paul Spause for spotting a bug with default registry entries.

 Licence
 -------